peterkuma/comble-mip-icon-les/README.md

 ## ICON source code

 The ICON model source code is located under `src/ICON_DWD_NWP_DEPHY`.
 Each of the main experiments has its own branch in its own subdirectory.
-The directory `src/ICON_DWD_NWP_DEPHY/bare` is a bare Git repository that is shared for all of them and can be pushed into with `git push origin` *branch* from each of the experiment ICON source code subdirectories.
+The directory `src/ICON_DWD_NWP_DEPHY/bare` is a bare Git repository (`git init --bare`) that is shared for all of them and can be pushed into with `git push origin` *branch* from each of the experiment ICON source code subdirectories.

 - `bare`: Git "bare" repository in which all of the branches for the experiments